FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_server.md

 ### Define a default flow model for a partner (IDF)

 This section describes how to specify a default flow model identifier (IDF) to use if a client does not provide a flow name.
-In <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>, this is the CFTPART default IDF.
+In {{< TransferCFT/transfercftname  >}}, this is the CFTPART default IDF.

     CFTPART id=partner,IDF=<default_model_for_this_partner>,…

-If the remote path is absolute (root directory), <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> uses the root directory as the IDF.
-In this example, <span class="code">flow01 </span>corresponds to the IDF for this partner.
+If the remote path is absolute (root directory), {{< TransferCFT/transfercftname  >}} uses the root directory as the IDF.
+In this example, `flow01 `corresponds to the IDF for this partner.

     put LocalFile01.txt /flow01/RemoteFile01.txt